spithash/Linux-Backup-Script/README.md

 # MySQL/MariaDB
 The script will ask for mysql user and password confirmation each time you dump a database.
+If this bothers you, then you should create a .my.cnf file.
 ## .my.cnf – mysql user & password
 Create file ~/.my.cnf and add following lines in it and replace mysqluser & mysqlpass values.
 ```